 After the tumultuous few weeks, Western Australia can proudly declare its range of measures and restrictions shielded the state from a catastrophic COVID-19 scenario.
 We now incredibly find ourselves in the enviable situation where schools can proclaim, ‘we are open for business’.

-In this essay, I share and unpack my reflections as English Head of Learning Area at Joseph Banks Secondary College and explore how the crisis may reshape how teachers work together.
+In this essay, I share my reflections as English Head of Learning Area at Joseph Banks Secondary College and explore how the crisis may reshape how teachers work together.
 Instead of a collective capitulation, the pandemic stimulated ingenuity and forged true collaboration within teaching teams.
-I attribute the effectiveness of our response in the paper to the power of WebEx Teams, OneNote, collaborative lesson planning and how evaluating our impact through data will play a greater role in our post pandemic school.
+I unpack how we harnessed the power of WebEx Teams, OneNote, collaborative lesson planning and evaluate how our impact through data will play a greater role in our post pandemic school.

 What is a Professional Learning Community?